 Specific Site Responsibilities

-The member will serve in a training and proctoring role within HIRED's Career Pathways Job Training Programs, as well as helping in the eligibility screening and preparation for entering a job training program.
-Specifically, the member will be responsible for leading digital literacy training at HIRED's North Loop office for low-income youth and adults.
-The essential functions of the member include outreach and recruitment, assessment, delivery of training, classroom management, and digital literacy instruction/assistance 1:1 with participants.
+The Member will serve in a training and recruitment role within Hired’s Career Pathway Job Training Programs.
+Specifically, the member will be responsible for leading digital literacy training at Hired’s North Loop Minneapolis office.
+The essential functions of the Member include outreach and recruitment, assessment, delivery of training, and classroom management.
 Further descriptions of these functions are provided below:

 Outreach and Recruitment

 - Recruit class participants from appropriate sources for class sessions

 - Participate in development of recruiting materials and training materials

 - Ensure eligibility of referred participants through formal and informal inquiry and screening